Spearfoot/disk-burnin-and-testing/README.md

 ## Bash script for burn-in and testing of drives
 _disk-burnin.sh_ is a Bash script I wrote to simplify the process of burning-in disks.
 It is intended for use only on disks which do not contain data, such as new disks or disks which are being tested or re-purposed.
-I was inspired by the ["How To: Hard Drive Burn-In Testing"](https://forums.freenas.org/index.php?threads/how-to-hard-drive-burn-in-testing.21451/) thread on the FreeNAS forum and want to give full props to the good folks who contributed to that thread.
+I was inspired by the ["How To: Hard Drive Burn-In Testing"](https://forums.freenas.org/index.php?threads/how-to-hard-drive-burn-in-testing.21451/) thread on the FreeNAS forum and I want to give full props to the good folks who contributed to that thread.

 Be aware that: